 Create Content That Embraces Fundraising Psychology

-As all nonprofits know, having a good cause that resonates with a large number of people doesn’t immediately translate into a large number of donations.
+Unfortunately, having a good cause that resonates with a lot of people doesn’t immediately translate into a lot of donations.
 Effective fundraisers pay attention to the psychology of donating and create campaigns that attract donors according to those principles.

 For example, donors are more likely to be responsive when they are presented with a story of a single person that needs help rather than a large group of people.
 Your content should tell the story of a person—or place or animal—that donors can connect with rather than giving a broad overview.
 It gives the problem you’re addressing a real face and something for people to rally behind.
 Similarly, people tend to give more freely when a fundraising campaign is near its goal.
 Thus, content that reflects how well a campaign is going will encourage more people to get involved.